Iqaluit: Communications

 Landline services in Iqaluit (established in 1958 by Bell Canada) and throughout northern Canada (established by Northwestel in five western Nunavut communities, and by Bell Canada elsewhere in Nunavut), are provided since 1992 by Northwestel.

 Cell service is provided by Ice Wireless, Bell Mobility, and Qiniq.

-Internet service is available through Northwestel, Ice Wireless, Qiniq, Xplornet and Meshnet.
+Internet service is available through Northwestel, Ice Wireless, Qiniq (SSi Canada), Starlink and Meshnet.
 Meshnet Community WiFi is a free community WiFi and paid service available in most areas of the city.
 Free services include access to Isuma.tv, and many other resources.